 Patients with wounds represent an extremely vulnerable population.
 The case reports and clinical series coming out of Europe and China suggest that the factors associated with poor prognosis from COVID-19 are: older age, hypertension, chronic lung disease, diabetes and obesity.
 Patients with these disease symptoms or diagnosis fall into the same group that has an increased risk of developing chronic wounds.

 The above poses unique challenges to providing good care to patients with active skin wounds.
 Patients with wounds have higher rates of ER visits, length-of-stay, amputation, and healthcare costs.
-When not treated adequately, it is likely that they will get worse and need hospitalization.
+When not treated adequately, it is likely that the condition might worsen and the patient need hospitalization.
 The great dilemma that is now at play is that these patients are considered high-risk if they are affected by COVID-19, however, they’re also considered high-risk for amputations, or even death, if their wound care immediately stops.

-The Alliance of Wound Care Stakeholders poses that a notable difficulty in coordinating wound care for patients is the breadth of sites of service where wound patients receive care including: hospital inpatient, hospital outpatient, emergency departments, surgical centers, skilled nursing facilities, physician offices, and in the home.
+The Alliance of Wound Care Stakeholders poses that a notable difficulty in coordinating wound care for patients is the high number of places where wound patients receive care including: hospital inpatient, hospital outpatient, emergency departments, surgical centers, skilled nursing facilities, physician offices, and in the home.

-This shift means that managing wounds to prevent wound infections to avoid ER visits and hospitalizations has to be paramount.
+This shift means that efficient wound management has to be paramount.
 It helps to reduce the burden on the health system and keeps our patients safe.

-This is where we, DEBx Medical, step in.
-Our product, DEBRICHEM, stands for debridement with chemicals and serves as a replacement for all forms of debridement.
-The product is intended to eliminate the biofilm and remove the infection in up to 60 seconds and the procedure can be carried out by a trained healthcare professional in any medical setting: hospital, nursing home or home care.
+DEBx Medical aims to facilitate this process.
+DEBRICHEM is a novel desiccant gel for chemical debridement.
+The product is intended to eliminate the biofilm and remove the infection in up to 60 seconds.
+The procedure can be carried out by a trained healthcare professional in any medical setting: hospital, nursing home or home care.